apache/struts-site/source/plugins/embedded-jsp/index.md

 ---
 layout: plugin
 title: Embedded JSP Plugin
+parent:
+    url: index.html
+    title: Plugins
 ---

 # Embedded JSP Plugin
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 The Embedded JSP plugin allows you to use JSPs from the classpath (from jar files).